Forgotten Warriors: The US 7th Infantry at Belleau Wood

-Meuse Argonne – Black Jack, Pt 1
+Meuse Argonne – Continuous Pressure

 Robert J. Laplander and I collaborated on creating an audiobook version of his book “Finding the Lost Battalion: Beyond the Rumors, Myths and Legends of America’s Famous WW1 Epic” and here it finally is.